Prepare your SharePoint environment for the retirement of Internet Explorer 11 for Microsoft 365 apps and services

 Beginning on August 17, 2021, Microsoft 365 apps and services will no longer support Internet Explorer 11.
 While we know this change will be difficult for some customers, we believe that you'll get the most out of Microsoft 365 when using Microsoft Edge.
 To avoid disruptions, we’ve identified considerations and practices for admins as you transition off SharePoint features that rely on Internet Explorer 11.

-Internet Explorer 11 and Edge IE compatibility mode are not supported in Team sites, OneDrive personal sites, or any other types of SharePoint content sites.
-Microsoft recommends exploring Microsoft Edge as the replacement for Internet Explorer 11.
+- Internet Explorer 11 and Edge IE compatibility mode are not supported in Teams sites, OneDrive personal sites, or any other types of SharePoint content sites.
+We recommend exploring Microsoft Edge as the replacement for Internet Explorer 11.

 Deploy a modern browser such as Microsoft Edge